 The Final Hearing Bundle in a civil tribunal case which follows the usual procedure is produced after all previous steps, including statements of case, disclosure of documents, and exchange of witness statements.
 This means that when statements of case, disclosure lists, and witness statements are produced, the eventual Bundle page number of each document they refer to will be unknown.
-Consequently some other system of reference number (other than Bundle page number) must be used in statements of case, disclosure lists, and witness statements etc. to refer to documents, and then the final Bundle, when it is produced, needs to be arranged in such a way that someone reading though the copy of a witness statement etc., in the final Bundle, and coming across a reference, can easily display (if using a computer) or turn to (if using hardcopy) the document with that reference wherever it is within the Bundle.
+Consequently some other system of reference number must be used in statements of case, disclosure lists, and witness statements etc. to refer to documents, and then the final Bundle, when it is produced, needs to be arranged in such a way that someone reading though the copy of a witness statement etc., in the final Hearing Bundle, and coming across a reference, can easily display (if using a computer) or turn to (if using hardcopy) the document with that reference wherever it is within the Hearing Bundle.

 Copies of the documents referred to in a witness statement will accompany the statement when it is provided at the "exchange of witness statements" stage, each document copy being labelled with a unique exhibit mark consisting of the witness's initials followed by a serial number.
 A paragraph in the statement might refer to a document by saying, for example, I sent Mr Jones a letter dated 10 September 2020.
 I refer to this letter marked Exhibit JJS23.